 Dental disease isn’t always the cause of stinky cat breath.
 If your cat has breath that smells like urine – or as some people say, death – your cat could be in active renal failure, also known as kidney disease.

-Cats can have incredible results with proper treatment, so early detection and treatment is key.
+Cats can have incredible results with proper treatment, so early detection and treatment are key.
 Foul breath may also be a sign of GI tract or liver disease.

 2. Stinky Ears

 Cats with stinky ears could have an ear infection or mites.
-If you have an outdoor cat with with stinky ears, get her to the vet right away to figure out what the problem is.
-It’s important to treat ear infections early as severe or chronic ear infection can lead to permanent damage.
+If you have an outdoor cat with stinky ears, get her to the vet right away to figure out what the problem is.
+It’s important to treat ear infections early as a severe or chronic ear infections can lead to permanent damage.

 Even if you have an indoor cat, stinky ears should be evaluated.
 Mites aren’t just dangerous to your cat’s hearing, they’re incredibly uncomfortable for your kitty!